erich666/McUsd/README.md

 Sketchfab lets you download different translations of your model.
 I downloaded the [Sketchfab USDZ translation](https://erich.realtimerendering.com/mcusd/McUsd_sketchfab.usdz) - click that link on an iPhone to view it.
 I will not swear this translation is perfect, but it works surprisingly well on the next app.
 The camera position set in Sketchfab is exported.
 The default Sketchfab light sources are not.

-### iPhone (and Android?)
+### iPhone

-On Safari and Chrome (and perhaps other browsers), if you click on a ".usdz" extension file on the web, the file displays in an AR browser.
+On Safari and Chrome (and perhaps other browsers), if you are using an iPhone or iPad and click on a ".usdz" extension file, the file displays in an viewer called AR Quick Look.
 [Some examples are here](https://developer.apple.com/augmented-reality/quick-look/).
-If in AR (Augmented Reality) mode, you made need to move your phone around so that it understands your environment before placing the model.

-The [Sketchfab USDZ translation](https://erich.realtimerendering.com/mcusd/McUsd_sketchfab.usdz) mentioned above can also be viewed.
+The [Sketchfab USDZ translation](https://erich.realtimerendering.com/mcusd/McUsd_sketchfab.usdz) mentioned above can also be viewed - click the link to see it (other phones and non-Safari browsers will just download the file instead; if you know how to hook the usdz file to immediately view, let me know).

-The viewer has two modes: AR and Object.
+This viewer has two modes: AR and Object, shown at the top.
 "Object" lets you view the model in isolation.
 In this mode, one finger rotates, two finger pinch dollies (aka "zooms", but not really) the camera in and out.
 There appears to be no way to change the center of focus.
 Here's an example:

 ![iPhone Object view](/images/iphone_object.png "iPhone Object view")

 Understandably, the camera setting in the Sketchfab usdz file is not used in either mode.
 If you look closely, there is some "ghosting" around the sunflower, an area around it where the cut-away parts of the texture should have no effect, but instead leave a faint white trace.

-Because this model is actually to scale, the blocks are each 1 meter across by default.
 Try AR mode.
-By using a two-finger pinch gesture, you can make the model fit your environment, and one finger lets you place the model horizontally.
+Because this model is actually to scale, the blocks are each 1 meter across by default, so the model is likely much larger than where you are.
+You made need to first move your phone or tablet around so that it understands your environment before placing the model.
+After this, use a two-finger pinch gesture to shrink the model down and make it fit your environment.
+One finger lets you move the model horizontally.
 Here is the scene shrunk to about 10% and viewed in place, using "AR":

 ![iPhone AR view](/images/iphone_ar.png "iPhone AR view")